History

 THE DEVELOPMENT OF THE RAMOGE AGREEMENT SINCE 1976

-Following the disaster of the Haven tanker spill in 1991, RAMOGE adopted the RAMOGEPOL intervention plan in 1993.
-This plan aimed to strengthen cooperation in cases of major pollution incidents and share the available ships and aircraft of the three States.
-This tripartite collaboration has proven its effectiveness, notably during the 2018 collision between the ro-ro vessel Ulysse and the container ship Virginia off the coast of Cap Corse, which spilled 520 tons of oil into the sea.
+The RAMOGEPOL plan has already proven effective on three occasions, notably during the 2018 collision between the ro-ro vessel Ulysse and the container ship Virginia off the coast of Cap Corse, which spilled 520 tons of oil into the sea.
 The RAMOGEPOL plan was activated, mobilizing 41 ships and 11 aircraft from France, Italy, and Monaco.
 This operation successfully recovered 90% of the spilled pollutants at sea, preventing them from reaching the coastline.

 RAMOGE remains a recognized agreement and is regularly consulted to share its experience with other Mediterranean States seeking to develop similar sub-regional cooperation.
 It continues to serve as a model of cross-border collaboration, addressing issues related to biodiversity and the ecological health of the marine environment, as well as the fight against marine pollution from hydrocarbons.